-Our International Corporate Finance MSc will give you the theoretical knowledge and practical skills needed to understand the complex and ever-changing international financial market.
-With a focus on corporate governance practices, you’ll learn econometric techniques and be given the chance to empirically investigate theories with real-world data.
+Our course will give you the theoretical knowledge and practical skills needed to understand the complex and ever-changing international financial market.
+With a focus on corporate finance and corporate governance practices, you will learn econometric techniques and be given the opportunity to empirically investigate theories with real-world data.

 - Investment manager analyst or associate